 Sequencing refers to our ability to perceive items in a specific order, and also to remember that sequence.
 In saying the days of the week, months of the year, a telephone number, the alphabet, and in counting, the order of the elements is of paramount importance.

-Many dyslexics have trouble with sequencing.
-Naturally this will affect their ability to read and spell correctly.
+Naturally, sequencing deficits will affect a person’s ability to read and spell correctly.
 After all, every word consists of letters in a specific sequence.
 In order to read, one has to perceive the letters in sequence and also remember what word is represented by the sequence of letters in question.
 By simply changing the sequence of the letters in name, it can become mean or amen.